Huegoxaga/notes/java/README.md

     - `ArrayBlockingQueue`
 - [Click Here](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/util/concurrent/BlockingQueue.html) for more details
 - Producer can send poison objects to each consumer thread, consumer threads will shutdown immeditately when a poison object condition check is evaluated as true
+  - The number of poison objects can be exactly the same as the number of consumer threads since once a consumer thread receive it, the consumer will shutdown immediately and will no longer receice any other poison objects

 ### Blocking Queue Methods